CPSC 100 |

 Computer Graphics |

 An introduction to geometric and computer graphics principles needed for developing software with graphical output.
 General principles of designing and testing of software systems with reusable components will be emphasized.
 Geometry and computer graphics topics covered will include coordinate systems, geometric transformations, windowing, curves, fractals, polyhedra, hidden lines, surfaces, color, and shading.
 Graphical programs that model phenomena from the natural sciences or aid the visualizing of conceptual models in computer science and mathematics will be used for examples and assignments.
-(NUM) Prerequisite: C- or better in Mathematics 132 and Computer Science 215L. |
+(NUM) Prerequisite: C- or better in Computer Science 215. |

 1.00 units, Lecture